In this post, we explain the holding period return formula with examples and offer an easy-to-use holding period return calculator.

 - Make sure to enter “net returns” rather than “gross returns”.
 For example, if the gross return is 120%, then the net return is 20%.
 If you’re unsure, check out our lesson on basic return calculations.

 - The result is shown at the bottom, together with the number of (non-zero) return observations you’ve used.

 Imagine that you bought a stock for £5/share in September.
 Afterward, the share price increased to £8 in October but went back down to £5 in November.
 What is your holding period return (HPR) over this 2-month period?

-Intuitively, you know that your holding period return is zero because you bought the stock for £5 back in September and it is still worth £5 in November.
-In general, you can calculate the holding period return as follows:
+Intuitively, you know that the result should be zero because you bought the stock for £5 back in September and it is still worth £5 in November.
+In general, you can calculate the HPR as follows:

 where P0 is the initial price you paid when you bought the stock and PT is the final price you received when you sold the stock.
 So, we have: